chainer/chainer/docs/source/tutorial/trainer.rst

 .. image:: ../../image/trainer/mnist_graph.png

 From the top to the bottom, you can see the data flow in the computational graph.
-It basically shows how data and parameters are passed to the :class:`~chainer.Function` s.
+It basically shows how data and parameters are passed to the :class:`~chainer.Function`\ s.

 8. Evaluate a pre-trained model
 '''''''''''''''''''''''''''''''

-Evaluation using the snapshot of a model is as easy as what explained in the :doc:`tutorial/train_loop.rst`.
+Evaluation using the snapshot of a model is as easy as what explained in the :doc:`train_loop`.

 .. code-block:: python